Biochemistry Building Completion Planned Developments and Updates

 November 2018 - Changes to cycle access and parking | Hoardings, Piliing, Cabins

-The construction of Biochemistry phase 2 project will mean changes to the way cyclists access and park their bicycles in the Science Area.
+The construction of Biochemistry Building Completion project will mean changes to the way cyclists access and park their bicycles in the Science Area.
 Additionally, gates in the hoardings will be locked, and preparations are being made for the arrival of pilings and cabins.
 Find out more.

 October 2018 - Changes to Cycle Routes and Bike Parking